That dollar amount results from a -12% drop from $16.9 billion in exports sold five years earlier in 2020.

 Below are exports from Myanmar that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Myanmar’s goods trail Burmese importer spending on foreign products.

-Myanmar has highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Myanmar has notably negative net exports and therefore deep international trade deficits, historically for refined petroleum oils under the mineral fuels including oil product category.

 Myanma Export Companies